josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 * ***Data Collection:*** Our project's primary data source was the Zillow API which is a comprehensive platform.
 However, it does not encapsulate the entirety of available rental listings.
 A significant portion of properties not listed on Zillow were omitted from our analysis.
 Furthermore, we recognize that several influential factors went unaccounted for in our model.
 The furnishing status of a property, its age, available amenities such as swimming pools or gyms, security features, and specific landlord policies are all crucial determinants of rental pricing.
 Finally, the ever-changing nature of the rental market poses another limitation.
 The data we collected represents only a specific moment in time.
 As the rental landscape evolves, this snapshot might lose its relevance, making our model less reflective of future conditions.

-* ***Modeling:*** We tried eight methods for modeling and picked out the best one with the highest R Square Score.
+* ***Modelling:*** We tried eight methods for modeling and picked out the best one with the highest R Square Score.
 However, we didn't do enough work on the feature selection and parameter setting part.
-One could get a more accurate estimation if he/she/they uses some metrics to delete some idle attributes or use grid search to find better parameters.
+One could get a more accurate estimation if he/she/they use some metrics to delete some idle attributes or use grid search to find better parameters.

-## G. Further Improvements
+## D. Further Improvements
 It is crucial to continue researching the improvement of distance metrics.
 Our first statistics lead us to believe that the 'distance to university' has little bearing on rental rates.
 However, because the university is close to the city center, it's possible that these two measurements will have overlapping effects.
 It is crucial to distinguish between the specific effects of being close to the institution and the more general attractiveness of being located downtown.
 We can also further refine the distance metric to better fit our model by introducing variables such as public transportation commute times or walkability indices.
 Additionally, our model might also be improved by using APIs to incorporate further variables, some of which were noted in our limitations section.
 Finally, we acknowledge the dynamic nature of rental markets.
 So, integrating a time series analysis is crucial to maintaining the correctness of our model and enables us to quickly adjust to markets or economies that are experiencing sharp volatility.